-- Develop and implement the Sub-NFMS project for either the provincial ADP or Federal PSD funding. - Develop proposal for formal approval and notification of various bodies, units and offices for adoption of their role as provided under this document. - Preparation of plan of action for implementation of the Sub-NFMS. - Develop proposals for REDD+ projects for donors or government funding. - Regular trainings of the Sub-NFMS teams in SLMS methodologies, conducting of forest inventories, use of OpenForis Collect and Power BI software and use of mobile phone based digital field data collection tools and applications (FAO's mobile Apps).
+- Develop and implement the Sub-NFMS project for either the provincial ADP or Federal PSD funding. - Further strengthening of the Provincial REDD+ Coordination Unit by providing additional positions of GIS and RS analysts, a Forest Inventory Specialist (DFO Position) and an IT expert/ web portal operator. - Develop proposal for formal approval and notification of various bodies, units and offices for adoption of their role as provided under this document. - Preparation of plan of action for implementation of the Sub-NFMS.

+- Develop proposals for REDD+ projects for donors or government funding. - Regular trainings of the Sub-NFMS teams in SLMS methodologies, conducting of forest inventories, use of OpenForis Collect and Power BI software.